oelin/naoki/README.md

 # Naoki

-An elegant parser generator for C. WIP.
+A parser generator for C. WIP.

 ## Installation